-Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ B. Include recreational facilities or require the construction or expansion of recreational facilities, which might have an adverse physical effect on the environment?
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Increase the use of existing neighborhood a regional parks or other recreational faciliti such that substantial physical deterioration the facility would occur or be accelerated? es 🗆 B. Include recreational facilities or require to construction or expansion of recreation facilities, which might have an adverse physic effect on the environment? al 🖂